gregsters/SpeechRateAdjustment/README.md

 #### Thesis Reviewer: Karpov Maxim

-* The recordings and preprocessed dataset (in tar archive) are available by the link - https://drive.google.com/drive/folders/18FZpHd14zYvSsFGBx6ExF0--t-QnjySI?usp=share_link
+* The recordings and preprocessed datasets (in tar archive) are available by the link - https://drive.google.com/drive/folders/18FZpHd14zYvSsFGBx6ExF0--t-QnjySI?usp=share_link